Smaller Keys for the McEliece Cryptosystem: A Convolutional Variant with GRS Codes: Preliminaries

-Unlike linear block codes, there exist several approaches to define convolutional codes.
-Here we introduce convolutional codes using the generator matrix approach.
 As opposed to block codes, convolutional codes process a continuous sequence of data instead of blocks of fixed length vectors.
-If we introduce a variable $D$, usually called the \emph{delay operator}, to indicate the time instant in which each information arrived or each codeword was transmitted, then we can represent the sequence message $(\uu_{\lambda},\uu_{\lambda + 1} , \cdots ), \uu_i \in \FFF^k$ as a Laurent series $\uu\DD= \uu_{\lambda}D^\lambda+\uu_{\lambda + 1} D^{\lambda+1}+ \cdots \in \FFF^k((D))$, for $\lambda \in \Z$.
+If we introduce a variable $D$, usually called the \emph{delay operator}, to indicate the time instant, then we can represent the sequence message $(\uu_{0},\uu_{1}, \ldots,\uu_{s-1})$, $\uu_i \in \FFF^k$ as a polynomial $\uu\DDD = \uu_{0}+\uu_{1} D +\uu_{2}D^2 + \cdots +\uu_{s-1} D^{s-1} \in \FFF^k[D]$.
 In this representation the encoding process of convolutional codes, and therefore the notions of convolutional code and convolutional encoder, can be presented as follows.
+Note that unlike linear block codes, there exist several possible ways to define convolutional codes (see, for instance, \cite{LiPiRo,gl03,ro99a} for more details).